 to within 1/e of the asymptotic height.
 For this time we need to solve a differential

-and again: the time constant A/G makes sense: If area A is larger it'll take more time to empty each cm of height, and if G is larger the emptying will take place faster...
+Again: the time constant A/G makes sense: If area A is larger it'll take more time to empty each cm of height, and if G is larger the emptying will take place faster...

-Now to match up the math for the leaky integrator above with an electrical circuit of resistor and capacitor, we need to give you information about capacitors.
+In order to match up the math for the leaky integrator above with an electrical circuit of resistor and capacitor, we need to give you information about capacitors.